 4. Bose Acoustimass 10 Series V Home Theater Speaker System

-The Bose Acoustimass is another full sound system that delivers enveloping sound suited for larger rooms.
+The Bose Acoustimass is another great surround sound system that delivers enveloping sound suited for larger rooms.
 They are slimmer and feature an improved profile that allows them to sit flush against your walls.

 The Acoustimass bass module pumps out the heavy deep tones while the four surrounding speakers and 1 center channel balance out the rest of the spectrum.
 You can adjust the volumes and frequency affects to suit your preference.
 It has excellent 5.1 system setup with superb clarity, loud and distortion free even at high volumes.